 Montaluce Winery and Le Vigne Restaurant-Dahlonega, Georgia and a recipe for Berkshire Pork Meatballs

-The weather in the South has been absolutely gorgeous lately, so rather than waste a day on Twitter the computer, what better way to spend a beautiful Autumn day than to go On the Road with Bunkycooks!
-This time we headed to North Georgia for a trip to a Georgia winery and restaurant, Montaluce Winery and Le Vigne.
+The weather in the South has been absolutely gorgeous lately, so rather than spend a day on the computer, what better way to spend a beautiful Autumn day than to go on a road trip!
+This time we headed to a North Georgia winery, Montaluce Winery & Restaurant.

-Of course, the Bunkycooks came to drink some wine (I wouldn’t be Bunkycooks if I didn’t do that!) and have lunch, but I also wanted to sit down with Rob Beecham to talk about Montaluce.
+Of course, we came to drink some wine and have lunch, but I also wanted to sit down with Rob Beecham to talk about Montaluce.
+(Update – The Beechams were the previous owners of the winery.)

 I first met Rob, who is a Partner in Montaluce with his dad and brother, at Stir It 28 in Atlanta (this was a Haiti relief effort by food bloggers).
 I saw him at several more food, wine and blogging events after that.
 In fact, it is Rob who got me obsessed with Twitter.
 (Should I thank him or never speak to him again?!)
 Rob has become such a great friend that he was one of the major sponsors for the Atlanta Food Blog Forum.
 Those folks sure liked that Georgia wine!